Whitegoods Help article

 For in-warranty Smeg appliances, contact Smeg UK directly as repairs under guarantee are carried out at no charge.
 Smeg operates an authorised assistance engineer network, and details are available through the Smeg UK website.
 For out-of-warranty appliances, independent national repair companies listed in our national service providers guide also service Smeg appliances across all major categories.

-Sources: Google Search results for Smeg history, founding, and product range (April 2026); Smeg UK website (smeg.com/en-gb); Smeg company information from multiple published sources.
+Sources include the Smeg UK website (smeg.com/en-gb) and public search results for Smeg history, founding, and product range (April 2026).
 All sources accessed April 2026.

 Leave a comment